Dungeon Generator

 Early Stage

-After I got the tool to successfully generate a functional dungeon with basic shaped rooms, I started to create my own modular kit in Blender to see how it generates a dungeon with nonsymmetrical rooms.
+After I got the tool to successfully generate a functional dungeon with basic shaped rooms, I began to create my own modular kit in Blender to see how well it would generate a dungeon with non-symmetrical rooms.

-In the early stages I used basic shaped rooms to see if it the script was capable of generating a rough dungeon.
-With using this basic shaped rooms I also could easly see if something went wrong in the generation.
-With this shapes all the rooms should line up with each other if all went correctly.
+In the early stages of the build, I used basic shaped rooms to see if the script was capable of generating a rough outline of a dungeon.
+By using basic shapes, I was also able to easily detect if something went wrong during the generative phase.
+The shapes allowed for all rooms to line up with each other, if it proceeded correctly.

 Problems

-Unfortunately this made the generation not so modular and very depeneded on the dungeons size.
+Unfortunately, this made the generation not very modular and very dependent on the size of the dungeon.

 Wave function Collapse